I like my peace and quiet just the way it is, thank you very much.

 My previous attempts at writing a travel blog were little more than a side-hobby, an uneducated, casual after-thought and like many blogs, a glorified diary.

 Over time, I’ve been developing my skills in freelance writing, website design, social media marketing and SEO.
+Yes, that’s right folks; I’m slowly and surely becoming a full-on digital ninja.

 The Digital Crusader will not only help me achieve my dream lifestyle, it will provide practicable advice for YOU to embark on your own crusade, so you can conquer your self-doubts to come out of your shell and change your life for the better.
-Be creative, be free!

 Thanks for stopping by and the best of luck on creating the life you deserve!